The value of the language industry

 25th April 2019

-The language industry comprises translation, interpreting, subtitling, and voice-over services, and its global worth is over 43 billion dollars.
-This may be a fragment of, say, the 2 trillion-dollar automotive industry, but in fact without this “invisible industry” the automotive industry wouldn’t be able to stay afloat.
+The language industry, made up of translation, interpreting, subtitling, and voice-over services, and its global worth is over 43 billion dollars.
+This may be a fragment of, say, the 2 trillion-dollar automotive industry, but in fact without this “invisible industry” the automotive industry wouldn’t be able to survive.
 The same applies to the engineering and tourism industries and many others.
 Without language services, they wouldn’t be able to function.

 The decline in language learning